Poodle Color Genetics

 ata - the dog will be phantom and is carrying the gene for recessive black.
 If the dog is Kbrky or KbrKbr instead, it will be brindlepoint.

 aa - the dog will not show any pattern but if it is kyky it will produce patterned dogs if bred to a carrier or patterned dog.

 B Locus - Brown

 This locus determines whether or not the dog will be brown.
-Keep in mind that there are several genes for brown so depending on what lab you use, a dog that is visually brown may come back Bb.
+Please note that bb poodles are called brown, not "chocolate".
+There are several genes for brown so depending on what lab you use, a dog that is visually brown may come back Bb if they do not test for all variants.
 If a dog is visually brown, count it as bb.
 There are two possible alleles:

 B - black

 BB - the dog will be black and will not be capable of producing brown offspring